Info. & FAQs - Hot Tubs

 The answer depends on your situation.
 That is why we offer three types of heating systems.
 Electric heaters (most popular), Gas heaters (for very cold climates), and Wood heaters (for economy).
 Find out more about heaters.

-Electric heaters: 6-10 degrees per hour, Gas heaters: 20-40 degrees per hour, Wood heaters: 10-20 degrees per hour.
+Heat rate depends on factors such as tub size, outdoor temperature, and heater size.
+The following numbers give a range for each type of heater.
+Electric heaters: 4-12 degrees per hour, Gas heaters: 10-40 degrees per hour, Wood heaters: 5-20 degrees per hour.
 The electric and gas heaters keep the tub hot continuously, so heat rate is generally not an important consideration unless you plan to turn the tub temperature down between uses.

 Most people will find that 100 to 104 is about right.
 The factory setting on most tub heaters has a limit of 104 degrees Fahrenheit.
 There is some room for adjustment, but temperatures higher than 104 can be hazardous to your health.
 Children should use a tub that is no hotter than 100 degrees.